intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/KeyFeatures/inference_on_gpu.md

       .. tip::

-         For running LLMs on Intel iGPUs, we recommend setting ``cpu_embedding=True``` in the ``from_pretrained`` function.
+         When running LLMs on Intel iGPUs for Windows users, we recommend setting ``cpu_embedding=True``` in the ``from_pretrained`` function.
 This will allow the memory-intensive embedding layer to utilize the CPU instead of iGPU.

          See the `API doc <../../../PythonAPI/LLM/transformers.html#hugging-face-transformers-automodel>`_ to find more information.